Phuket Property for UK and EU Buyers: Legal Guide 2026

 British buyer (Bang Tao)

-Mid-40s professional, GBP earner, seeking holiday use + rental.
+Mid-40s professional, GBP earner, seeking holiday use plus rental.
 Off-plan condo with payment schedule aligned to construction milestones; FX plan split across three transfers to reduce single-day currency risk.
-Outcome aligned with MORE Group benchmarks: 8–10% gross yield (project-dependent), 35–50% construction appreciation potential on selected phases, 5–6 year payback horizon.
+Target gross yield in the 7-8% range on paper after management fees, verified against operator statements before SPA.

 Dutch buyer (Rawai)